pyQms/pyqms/docs/source/faq.rst

 Q: How can i adjust pyQms parameters to my mass spectrometer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A: Genereally, now extensive adjustements are required.
+A: Generally, no extensive adjustements are required.
 It is normally sufficient to use the default parameters.
 For further specifications please refer to the :ref:`parameter section` section.
 Most importantly the `REL_MZ_RANGE` has to be set according to the mass spectrometer's accuracy.